makersmakingchange/Sip-And-Puff-Analog-Switch/README.md

 ### 3. Print the 3D Printable components

-Print the components for the enclosure and the mouthpiece mount: [3D Printing Files](/Build_Files/3D_Printing/)
+Print the components for the enclosure and the mouthpiece mount: [3D Printing Files](/Build_Files/3D_Printing/).
+Total print time for the enclosure components is approximately 4.5 hours and for the mouthpiece mount components is approximately

 ### 4. Assemble the Switch and Mouthpiece Mount

 Reference the assembly instructions for the [Sip and Puff Switch](/Documentation/SPA_Assembly_v1.0.pdf) and the assembly instructions for the [Mouthpiece Stand](/Documentation/SPA_MPStand_Assembly_v1.0.pdf) for the tools and steps required to build each portion.

-### 5. Setup
-Reference the [Quick Guide](/Documentation/SPA_Quick_Guide_V1.0.pdf) for instructions on how to connect the tubing from the mouthpiece to the switch and how to connect the cables from the switch to the assistive device.
-The mouthpiece should be mounted in a suitable location in proximity to the user's mouth.

-### 6. Calibration
-The sensitivity of the sip and puff threshold can be adjusted independently.
-With the power switch in the 'On' position, have the user

-### 7. Usage
-Slide the power switch into the on position.

 ## Files